marcelkornblum/acTasks/README.md

 acTasks
 =======

-activeCollab Task interface based on AngularJS
+activeCollab Task interface based on AngularJS.
+The general idea is a snappier interface based on locally cached data and promises, so that interactions with the server are less painful.
+A simpler, more goal-directed interface (catering only to tasks in the first instance) is also an aim.

 I'm working and testing against the latest version of ActiveCollab (3.x).
 I've not built in any AC Module integration yet, so to use this you have to set up an API key (Profile page > API access > new application) then copy the URL and key into the login page - they're stored in localStorage and used for all access after then.